Processing entangled photons in high dimensions with a programmable light converter

-We demonstrate the applicability of MPLC as a general and potentially scalable platform for quantum information processing of entangled photons.
-We perform four key tasks for quantum information processing: high-dimensional entanglement certification, tailored two-photon interference, arbitrary random transformations and spatial mode conversions for entanglement distribution.
+In this work, we demonstrate the applicability of MPLC as a versatile and scalable platform for quantum information processing of entangled photons in high dimensions.
+We study four key tasks for quantum information processing: high-dimensional entanglement certification, tailored two-photon interference, arbitrary random transformations and spatial mode conversions for entanglement distribution.
 All tasks are performed by simply changing the reconfigurable phase patterns employed by the MPLC, without any changes in the hardware.
 To certify two- and three-dimensional entanglement and observe tailored two-photon interference, we program the MPLC to switch between mutually unbiased bases (MUBs)\cite{bavaresco2018measurements}.
-To demonstrate the universality of MPLC processing we experimentally realize 400 Haar random unitary transformations with high statistical fidelity on four spatial modes\cite{carolan2015universal,flamini2018photonic}.
-Finally, we demonstrate mode conversion of the original path-encoded state to a linearly polarized (LP) mode basis fits for entanglement distribution via a few-mode fiber link\cite{cirac1997quantum,steinlechner2017distribution,hu2020efficient,cao2020distribution}.
-These results pave the way towards the implementation of MPLC as an important building block for high-dimension quantum information processing tasks such as entanglement certification, boson sampling, entanglement distribution and quantum key distribution.
+To demonstrate the universality of MPLC processing we experimentally realize 400 Haar random unitary transformations and verify both the fidelity and the statistics of the random output states\cite{carolan2015universal,flamini2018photonic}.
+Finally, we demonstrate mode conversion between the original path-encoded state and a linearly polarized (LP) mode basis that is suitable for entanglement distribution via a few-mode fiber link\cite{cirac1997quantum,steinlechner2017distribution,hu2020efficient,cao2020distribution}.
+These results pave the way toward both fundamental research and technological applications of high-dimensional entanglement utilizing MPLC as a universal entanglement processor.